-Restorative Practices, mediation and counselling are key strategies employed to guide and develop student behaviour.
-Staff undertake professional learning in student behaviour and discipline management, in particular, Restorative Practices.
+School Wide Positive Behaviour Support, Restorative Practices, mediation and counselling are key strategies employed to guide and develop student behaviour.
 Students with diagnosed learning difficulties will be supported with individualised education plans.
 The following classroom norms have been developed to ensure the learning environment is supportive and productive.